We're here to help

 Depending on your business, you might want to consider some add-ons to your insurance.

 And the tools of your trade are vital for your work.
-Without them, you'd be pretty stuck.
+You'd be pretty stuck without them.
 Insurance for self-employed tradesmen can cover accidental damage or theft of your kit (including from your van during the day).
 Just as long as it's all listed on your schedule.

 Does insurance for self-employed tradesmen cover subcontractors?